Home

 Felony Affidavit Complaints

-A complaint was been sent to the Maine Attorney General alleging that Baxter's advertisements were in violation of the Maine Unfair Trade Practices Act because they contained misrepresentations, omissions, and practices likely to mislead consumers.
+A complaint was sent to the Maine Attorney General alleging that Baxter's advertisements were in violation of the Maine Unfair Trade Practices Act because they contained misrepresentations, omissions, and practices likely to mislead consumers.
 Numerous complaints were sent to the FTC, SEC, and Maine Attorney General regarding Baxter's unsolicited commercial email.

-As an example, the registered acronym DARE appeared on Baxter's website without permission.
+As one example, the registered acronym DARE appeared on Baxter's website without permission.
 DARE is the registered trademark of the Drug Abuse Resistance Education program.
 DARE is in no way affiliated with IARN or AARA.

 The Internal Revenue Service (IRS) was asked to investigate the tax exempt status of the IARN in light of allegations surrounding IARN's President and Network Manager, Glenn Baxter.
-The IRS rdowngraded Baxter's IARN from a public charity, to a private non-operating foundation, resulting in a net loss of 20% deductibility for donors.
+The IRS rdowngraded Baxter's IARN from a public charity, to a private non-operating foundation, resulting in a net loss of 20% deductibility for IARN donors.

 Baxter wrote, "It took me 5 years to get through 4 year Vermont Academy and 6 1/2 years to get through 4 years of engineering school.
 I flunked my first stabs at Novice (theory), Tech (theory), General (code), Extra Theory, and First Class Commercial."
 Baxter says he attended Northwestern University for two years, but he was doing so poorly that he was advised to start over, somewhere else.
 After leaving Northwestern, he attended the University of Rhode Island where he eventually obtained a degree.
 Baxter currently has PE licenses in Illinois and Maine.

 Baxter said he worked in 2005 as a substitute teacher at a prison school.
 Prior to that, he was fired from his job at a radio station.
 Baxter also worked as a radio technician repairing radios.
-Baxter described himself as head of a watchdog entity interested in professional engineering accountability.
-On his webpage, and in formal correspondence, Baxter wrote that he was the Executive Director of the Fire Hazard Reduction Institute (FHRI) and that he is a "certified fire safety advisor."
+Baxter described himself as head of a watchdog entity interested in professional engineerin g accountability.
+Baxter was advised that he would not be welcome to advertise in QST unless he could assure the ad manager, Lee Aurick, that he would not overcharge customers and/or make unauthorized repairs.On his webpage, and in formal correspondence, Baxter wrote that he was the Executive Director of the Fire Hazard Reduction Institute (FHRI) and that he is a "certified fire safety advisor."

 Baxter sued for defamation regarding allegations that he threatened his employers at his radio station job.
 He lost that suit in Maine Superior Court, then he lost his appeal in the Maine Supreme Court.